sillygoose/sbhistory/README.md

 # sbhistory
-Application to pull Sunny Boy inverter history and send to a InfluxDB database
+Application to pull Sunny Boy inverter history and send to a InfluxDB 2.x or 1.8.x database

 ## Use
 Make sure your InfluxDB database has an infinite retention policy, or at least longer than the start date for data.

-Copy the file `sbhistory.edit` to `sbhistory.yaml` and edit for your local site and inverters.
+Copy the file `sample.yaml` to `sbhistory.yaml` and fill in the details for your local site and inverters.
 Run the application from the command line using Python 3.7 or later:

 `python3 sbhistory.py`